melissakipp/melissakipp/README.md

 ## I'm a Frontend Developer!!

-- I’m currently learning VueJS and then ReactJS
+**Current Task:**
+- Launch Portfolio
+- Add more projects to website and profiles.
 - 2021 Goals: Contribute to my first Open Source projects